rkusa/pdfjs/docs/fragment.md

 - **y** (default: undefined) - y (y starts at the bottom of the document) coordinate of where to render the image
 - **wrap** (default: false) - whether to wrap text or not
 - **align** (default: 'left') - horizontal alignment of the image (left, center or right)
+- **link** - a URI the image should link to
+- **destination** - a name for a destination which could be used for document-local links
+- **goTo** - the name of the document-local destination the image should link to

 **Example:**